The Others (novel)

-The Others is a novel by Alison Prince published in 1986.

-Plot summary

-The Others is a novel in which people are physically and mentally programmed for their jobs, in a post-holocaust setting.
+The Others is a 1986 novel by Alison Prince.
+In the novel, people are subject to physical and mental programming to perform their job functions, in a post-holocaust setting.

 Reception

 Dave Langford reviewed The Others for White Dwarf #82, and stated that "Not desperately convincing in its resolution [...] but otherwise it's tense and gritty stuff.
 Rather than being miraculously preserved to the final, likable characters can die."